-South of Buffalo near Ellicottville, the Holiday Valley ski area has 58 runs spread across 1,400 acres that are served by 11 lifts which access a vertical descent of 750 feet.
+South of Buffalo and Ellicottville, the Holiday Valley ski area has 45 runs spread across 1,400 acres that are served by 10 lifts which access a vertical descent of 750 feet.
 Over the past few years, Holiday Valley has opened up challenging glades that are littered with roots, stumps, rocks and fallen trees.
 Most of the glades are unmarked and are not suggested after 3pm.
 The best Holiday Valley snowboarding is typically found during the months of January and February.

 The main terrain park is located on the Foxfire slope.
 It is a traditional slopestyle course for shredders with a some experience and a lot of courage.